-B. Method of Solicitation
+G. Method of Solicitation

-An RFP is a solicitation method that ensures open competition in order to maximize the likelihood of receiving exemplary workforce services proposals.
+RFP; a method that ensures open competition in order to maximize the likelihood of receiving exemplary workforce services proposals.

-Notice of this RFP will be published in the LWDA's major newspapers and posted on the LWDA's website.
-SFWIB will no-longer maintain a bidders list or provide e-mail notification to current and/or future providers.
+Notice of this RFP will be published in the SFWIB's major newspapers and posted on the SFWIB's website.